syamdanda/Java-Interview-Preparation/README.md

 ## JUnit

-1. Explain what is JUnit?
+1. Explain what is JUnit <br/>
-2. Mention what is the difference between JUnit and TestNG?
+2. Mention what is the difference between JUnit and TestNG <br/>
-3. Mention different methods of exception handling in JUnit?
+3. Mention different methods of exception handling in JUnit <br/>
 4. Explain who should use JUnit – a developer or tester?
-Why you use JUnit to test your code?
+Why you use JUnit to test your code <br/>
-5. What are the important JUnit annotations?
+5. What are the important JUnit annotations <br/>
-6. What are the features of JUnit?
+6. What are the features of JUnit <br/>
-7. What are the useful JUnit extensions?
+7. What are the useful JUnit extensions <br/>
-8. Explain what is Unit Test Case?
+8. Explain what is Unit Test Case <br/>
-9. Explain how you can write a simple JUnit test case?
+9. Explain how you can write a simple JUnit test case <br/>
-10. Explain what is meant by ignoring test in JUnit?
+10. Explain what is meant by ignoring test in JUnit <br/>
-11. What are the top advantages of writing unit tests?
+11. What are the top advantages of writing unit tests <br/>
-12. How is code cyclomatic complexity related to unit tests?
+12. How is code cyclomatic complexity related to unit tests <br/>
 13. What is mocking and stubbing?
-Did you use any mocking framework?
+Did you use any mocking framework <br/>
-14. What is unit testing method-naming convention that you follow?
+14. What is unit testing method-naming convention that you follow <br/>
-15. What do following JUnit test annotations mean?
+15. What do following JUnit test annotations mean <br/>
-16. Why does JUnit only report the first failure in a single test
+16. Why does JUnit only report the first failure in a single test <br/>
-17. What is Junit Test Fixture
+17. What is Junit Test Fixture <br/>

 ## TestNG